dhartmann1979/SVXLink-Dash-V2/README.md

-# hs_dashboard_pi
+# SVXLink-Dash-V2
-HotSpot dashboard repository inspired by pi star dashboard built by Waldek SP2ONG, and modified for the latest versions of SVXLink by Chris G4NAB
+SVXLink dashboard repository inspired by pi star dashboard built by Waldek SP2ONG, and modified for the latest versions of SVXLink by Chris G4NAB.
+I've been building a dashboard around a Pi-Star Dashboard design for ages, then I found Waldek had already done it, but it needed tweaking.

 Simply having installed SVXLink using the script on this repository: sudo git clone https://github.com/f5vmr/SVXLink-Dash-V2.git html